flipoyo/MOLONARI1D/pyheatmy/README.md

 ## Tutorial :

-There is a jupyter notebook called ``demo2022.ipynb`` which can be used to check the installation and see how the package works.
+There is a jupyter notebook called ``demo2023.ipynb`` which can be used to check the installation and see how the package works.

 ## Please note :

-The notebooks are in the .gitignore file to avoid conflicts.
+The folder 'research' contains projects that are not yet implemented in the src files of pyheatmy

-The ``simu_exp_&_validation`` folder has three notebooks.
+Among them, ``synthetic_cases_generator`` was issued in by the MOLONARI 2022 edition.
+It was implemented in pyheatmy in ``gen_test.py``, which contains the class ``Time_series``.
+The folder contaions three notebooks.
 Two of them are tutorials :
 - ``demo_gen_test.ipynb`` for ``gen_test.py`` experimental observation simulator
 - ``demo_val_direct.ipynb`` for ``val_analy.py`` analytical solution generator

 ``demo_cas_test.ipynb`` can generate multiple test cases and show the results.

-To ensure consistent results, a checker is added where the user cannot call results if he has not executed the corresponding methods.

-***
+All the other projects are from the MOLONARI 2023 edition.

 ## License

-MIT
+EPL v2.0

 2021 Mathis Bourdin & Youri Tchouboukoff
-2022 Amélie Impéror, Antoine Poirier, Guillaume de Rochefort, Loris Megy, Paul Bonin Ciosi, Valentin Alleaume, Xinbei Jiang
+2022 Amélie Impéror, Antoine Poirier, Guillaume de Rochefort, Loris Megy, Paul Bonin Ciosi, Valentin Alleaume, Xinbei Jiang 2023 Mattéo Leturcq-Daligaux, Nicolas Matte, Mathis Chevé, Zhan Jing, Dan Maurel